LeslieDancey/FME_Desktop_Advanced/advanced_dynamic_attribute_schemas.md

 If you don’t have Excel then open it in the FME Data Inspector and switch to Table View.

 The table looks like this, with Firehalls, Parks, and Zones feature types defined.

+**2)** Start Workbench

+Open the workspace C:\FMEData2015\Workspaces\DesktopAdvanced\Exercise4e-Begin.fmw

+This is the workspace you created in Exercise 4d.

+**3)** Delete CommunityMap Resource Reader

+We no longer need the CommunityMap Resource Reader, so locate it in the Navigator window, right-click on it, and choose Delete.
+When prompted, click OK to confirm that all references relating to this dataset will also beremoved.

+**4)** Add Excel File as Reader Resource

+Now select Readers > Add Reader as Resource.
+In the dialog that opens choose: